Best known for: Capturing Jerusalem from the Crusaders

 In 1169, Shirkuh and Saladin took their army to Egypt to help fight off the Crusaders from Europe.
 They were victorious.
 At that time the Islamic faction that controlled Egypt was the Fatimids.
 Shirkuh and Saladin remained in Egypt.
 They said they were going to help the Fatimids, but they really intended to take control.
 When Shirkuh died, Saladin took control of the army and soon became the Emir of Egypt.

 When Saladin's leader, Nur al-Din, died in 1174, this left a gap in power in the Middle East.
 Many different Islamic groups began to fight for power.
 Saladin took his army to Damascus and claimed Nur al-Din's position.
 He spent the next 12 years battling other Islamic factions in order to unify the region.
-By 1186, Saladin was in control of Muslim Empire.
-He then turned his sites on the Crusaders
+By 1186, Saladin was in control of the Muslim Empire.
+He then turned his sites on the Crusaders from Europe.

 Fighting the Crusaders